NLogarG/odoo-dockerfile/README.md

 ```cmd
 docker build C:/path/to/your/dockerfile -t image_name
 ```
- The path / of / your / dockerfile should be the path of the folder where the dockerfile file is located
+ The path /to/your/dockerfile should be the path of the folder where the dockerfile file is located

 To run the image once it is created: